GravityKit/GravityView/readme.txt

 = 2.31 on November 1, 2024 =

-This release enhances entry-in-a-lightbox functionality, resolves compatibility issues with LiteSpeed and Divi, and includes other fixes and improvements.
+This release enhances entry-in-a-lightbox functionality, adds support for the new Image Choice field (Gravity Forms 2.9+), and resolves compatibility issues with LiteSpeed, Divi, and LifterLMS, along with various other fixes and improvements.

 #### 🚀 Added
 * View setting to control what happens when a user clicks the Cancel link when editing an entry in the lightbox.
+* Support for the upcoming Image Choice field in Gravity Forms 2.9+.

 #### 🐛 Fixed
 * GravityView tab not displaying in certain cases under GravityKit > Settings menu.